gbrunner/developing-with-imagery/Week 4/README.md

 # Homework

-1.Create a Python raster function that calculates the hillshade of a single DEM raster or a DEM mosaic.
+1. Create a Python raster function that calculates the hillshade of a single DEM raster or a DEM mosaic.
 Use the [HydroSHEDS DEM](https://hydrosheds.cr.usgs.gov/dataavail.php) data from last week and the **hillshade** function from the Jupyter notebook.
 Note that there is another [Hillshade Python Raster Function](https://github.com/Esri/raster-functions/blob/master/functions/Hillshade.py).
 I don't want you to use this one, i want you to try to write a Python raster function using the code snippet from last week.
 How does it look?
 Run the ArcGIS Hillshade function.
 How do they compare?

 2. Create a raster function from the [NVDI python raster function](https://github.com/Esri/raster-functions/blob/master/functions/NDVI.py) and apply it to the Landsat OLI MS QA mosaic that you have created.
 How does it look?